dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

 <div class="section-steps" markdown="1">
 ##### Adding a record

-1. From the Deployment Editor page, click the <label>Add record</label> button and choose the type of record you're adding.
+1. From the Deployment Editor page, click the <label>Add Record</label> button and choose the type of record you're adding.

     ![Deployment Editor Add Record button](/files/deployment-editor-add-record-button.png)

-1. Enter the required infomation and press <label>Add Record</label> to create the record.
+1. Enter the required infomation, and press <label>Add Record</label> to create the record.
 For each DNS provider the record should be added to, ensure the corresponding checkbox is checked.
 Note the record note will only be saved if DNSimple is one of the selected providers.

     ![Deployment Editor Add Record](/files/deployment-editor-add-record.png)
 </div>